-- Flights – As Bangalore is the IT hub, almost all flights operate through Bangalore airport.
-Bangalore airport is called Kempegowda International airport.
+- Flights – As Bangalore is the IT hub, almost all flights operate through Bangalore airport and is officially called as Kempegowda International airport.
 The airport operates as International for all airline providers and there are two domestic terminals (T1 and T2).
 These terminals are around 35 kilometres from Bangalore city.

-- One of the cheapest airlines to travel domestically is Go Air.
+- One of the budgeted airlines to travel domestically is Go Air.

 - Trains – India has one of the best railway systems in the world and there are plenty of trains connecting the main cities and towns across the country.
 You can book the train tickets on Indian railways through the IRCTC website.

-- Buses – There are many buses that connect Bangalore to the other cities and towns.
+- Buses – There are frequent buses that connect Bangalore to the other cities and towns.
 Bus tickets can be booked on the Redbus website.

 - By road – Bangalore is well connected by national highways and the roads around the city are very well maintained.
 You can easily drive from other cities into Bangalore.

 How to get from Bangalore airport to the city?

-There are two ways to get to Kempegowda International airport (Bangalore airport) and other places in the city:
+There are two ways to commute between Kempegowda International airport (Bangalore airport) and other places in the city:

 - Airport Shuttles: The cheapest way to get to the airport is by the BMTC airport shuttles called the Vayu Vajra.
 They are the Volvo buses that run through 11 routes and are very frequent from various main bus stops across Bangalore.
 The latest and up-to-date information can be found on their website.